“Don’t let yesterday use up too much of today.” – Will Rogers

 • The scoop on the oldest farm in Connecticut.

 This old silo still stands, the brickwork is incredible.
 You can’t read the story about the farm where the structure is located – at least not yet – because we’re searching for people who know the farm’s story and who may have images to share about a place and time that should not be forgotten.

-Also on our network, mills, yarn, fiber processing, knitting, entrepreneurs and places to explore (or retreat to) at Moo Dog Knits Magazine.
+Also on our network, makers and creators, entrepreneurs and places to explore (or retreat to) at Moo Dog Knits Magazine.
 “Flax Into Linen” or “Poems (A Knitted Boston Terrier Sweater) To Emily Dickinson”

 Sometimes while hunting up one story, another shows up instead.
 That is serendipity, how something marvelous and memorable can arise from what usually is a dreaded and somber event.
 The tale of a family and how they honored his life and work in a very special way.

 “You may choose to look the other way but you can never say again that you did not know.”

 Read about area happenings, events and news of interest on our Ag Events page.